jocelynfriday/EPRResources/README.md

   </details>
   <details>
   <summary><b><i>Scottish Care Information - Diabetes Collaboration (SCI-Diabetes)</i></b></summary>
-    Scottish Care Information - Diabetes Collaboration (SCI-Diabetes) is a Tier 1 dataset holding the electronic clinical registry records pertaining to the treatment of people with diabetes mellitus in Scotland \citep{Livingstone2012}.
+    Scottish Care Information - Diabetes Collaboration (SCI-Diabetes) is a Tier 1 dataset holding the electronic clinical registry records pertaining to the treatment of people with diabetes mellitus in Scotland <a href="#Livingstone2012">(Livingstone et al. 2012)</a>.
 It holds some records dating back to the mid-1920s, but full coverage with automatic capture based on assigned Read Code started in 2000.
-It has a national estimated capture of $\geq$ 99% of all people diagnosed with diabetes mellitus \citep{Livingstone2012}.
+It has a national estimated capture of $\geq$ 99% of all people diagnosed with diabetes mellitus <a href="#Livingstone2012">(Livingstone et al. 2012)</a>.
     <br></br>

   Useful link: